Comparing personal loan options is easy!

 1. Fill out an application form online.

 Go to the website of your bank and look for the personal loan application form.
 Enter the required information about yourself, your job and income, the loan (e.g., purpose, amount, payment term, etc.), and other details.
-You can check here for the common personal loan questions during application.
+You can check here for common personal loan questions during application.

 Make sure you provide correct and complete information.
 If you miss or skip any fields on the form, the processing of your application will take longer, as the bank will need to contact you to ask for the missing details.